varbench/varbench/README.md

 `Energy Variance`: the value of <H^2> - \<H\>^2 for the given method

+`DOF`: number of degrees of freedom.
+For spin models it's the number of spins, and for Hubbard model it's `Nup + Ndown`

 `Method`: name of the method used with a short description of the parameters (if relevant)

 `Data Repository`: if present, it points to the location of the data necessary to reproduce the result

 Each file therefore contains aggregated results coming from different methods.